 business continuity, emergency response and crisis management summary

 APA recognises Business Continuity, Emergency Response and Crisis Management as fundamental responsibilities of an organisation.
-Our people, including contractors, are aware of the need to prepare for, respond to and recover from significant incidents and are trained in their roles and responsibilities for Business Continuity, Emergency Response and Crisis Management.
+Our people, including suppliers and contractors, are aware of the need to prepare for, respond to and recover from significant incidents and are trained in their roles and responsibilities for Business Continuity, Emergency Response and Crisis Management.

 The Policy and supporting frameworks adopt recognised standards including AS/NZS 5050 for Business Continuity, and set out the approach to maintaining effective plans and responding to a significant incident.
 The Policy is approved by management and ratified by the Audit and Risk Management Committee.